 Cheapest option for golfers on a budget

-The Callaway SuperHot 70 is sold in packs of 15 which gives you an extra 25% bang for your buck.
+The Callaway Superfast replaces the infamous SuperHot and is still sold in packs of 15 which gives you an extra 25% bang for your buck.
 And bang it does.
 This ball is designed for distance and higher ball flight to help you hit it longer with more carry.

-It's a fun ball - it goes a long way and doesn't feel like a marshmallow like the new super soft golf balls.
+It's a fun ball - it goes a long way and doesn't feel like a marshmallow like the new super soft golf balls which have become more and more fashionable.
 Off the tee, I noticed the ball flying a bit higher thanks to the dimple design.
 The HEX dimple design reduces drag on the ball putting it higher in the air for a steeper descent into the greens for quick stopping shots.
 So not necessarily more spin, but a ball flight that promotes fewer big bounces on the greens which is great for us.

-Around the green it's best to manage expectations as the ball does have a Surlyn cover.
-Urethane is always preferred for green side spin so If your main concern is spin on chips and pitches, it's best to consider other options in this guide.
+Around the green it's best to manage expectations as the ball does not have a super tacky urethane cover.
+The hybrid cover with an innovative PARALOID™ Impact Modifier, is better than the old cover but urethane is always preferred for green side spin so If your main concern is spin on chips and pitches, it's best to consider other options in this guide.
 The price of urethane-covered balls is also a lot higher.

 The Vice Drive ball is specifically targeted at low to mid swing speed golfers, with the soft Energy Speed core.
 It's a great option for these swing speeds which means a lot of senior golfers can also benefit from this golf ball in the same category as the all-time favorite Srixon Soft Feel.